Domestic abuse isn’t only physical. It can involve:

 Domestic abuse and sexual violence

-If you are experiencing domestic abuse or sexual violence, there are local and national services that can help you.
-To find out more about support that is available, visit our dedicated domestic abuse and sexual violence advice and support pages.
+If you're experiencing domestic abuse or sexual violence, there are local and national services that can help.

 Domestic abuse and sexual violence advice and support